LittleHaku/Smart-Export-for-LLMs/README.md

 # Smart Export for LLMs

-**Intelligently export interconnected Obsidian notes for Large Language Model consumption with configurable depth and advanced context options.**
+**Export interconnected Obsidian notes with configurable depth controls.**

-Transform your knowledge vault into perfectly structured exports that LLMs can understand and work with.
-Using breadth-first search traversal of wikilinks, Smart Export discovers related notes and creates comprehensive, token-aware exports optimized for AI workflows.
+Smart Export gathers related notes using breadth-first traversal and exports them in a single file.

 ## ✨ Key Features